 Self-harm is a broad term that describes the act of hurting yourself on purpose.
-It is also known as self-injury.
+It is also known as self-inflicted violence, self-injury or self-mutilation.

 Self-harm could include any of the following behaviours:

 - Cutting, burning or slashing the skin

 - Obsessive cleaning of the skin, sometimes using bleach

 - Pulling hair out

 - Repeatedly hitting the body